 Getting Started with Raspberry Pi

 This article is an introduction to the Raspberry Pi.
-Learn what is a Raspberry Pi and what can you use it for.
+Learn what a Raspberry Pi is and what you can use it for.
 Explore its features, set it up, and install the operating system.

 Getting Started Raspberry Pi